hanielburton/SQLCopy/README.md

 # SQLCopy
-Copies data from one SQL source to another.
+Copies data from one SQL source to another and dumps text log file.

 Works with Oracle and MS SQL databases.
 MySQL should also work with correct drivers and JDBC string.